linenos/golinfuscator/README.md

 # golinfuscator
-Since windows AntiVirus triggered when obfuscating my go projects with garble, I decided to make this.
+Since Windows AntiVirus triggered when obfuscating my go projects with garble, I decided to make this.

 ## Features
 - Encrypt Strings